aws-powertools/powertools-lambda-python/docs/index.md

 !!! info "Using Lambda Layer?
 Simply add [**`"aws-lambda-powertools[all]"`**](#){: .copyMe}:clipboard: as a development dependency."

-Powertools for AWS Lambda (Python) relies on the [AWS SDK bundled in the Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html){target="_blank" rel="nofollow"}.
+Powertools for AWS Lambda (Python) relies on the [AWS SDK bundled in the Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html){target="_blank"}.
 This helps us achieve an optimal package size and initialization.
 However, when developing locally, you need to install AWS SDK as a development dependency (not as a production dependency):

 * **Pip**: [**`pip install "aws-lambda-powertools[aws-sdk]"`**](#){: .copyMe}:clipboard:
 * **Poetry**: [**`poetry add "aws-lambda-powertools[aws-sdk]" --group dev`**](#){: .copyMe}:clipboard: